 MID-MORNING.

-The early morning game-drive takes a few hours, perhaps 2hours or 3hours depending on the wildlife activity.
-After this then return to lodge/camp for a hearty breakfast. or perhaps opt for another breakfast option – bush breakfast.
+The early morning game-drive takes a few hours, perhaps 2 hours or 3 hours depending on the wildlife activity.
+After this, they return to the lodge/camp for a hearty breakfast.
+Or perhaps opt for another breakfast option – bush breakfast.
 For most lodges, this is an activity that requires prior arrangement and extra costs may be incurred.
-With this option, staying longer in the field/park in expected.
-This time may also be used to recollect on the memories made that same morning.
+With this option, staying longer in the field/park is expected.
+This time may also be used to collect on the memories made that same morning.

 elephant on a classic safari